 - Access to the network system should only be made by the authorised 'log on' user name and password.
-This password should not be made available to any other person, particularly children. - Activity that threatens the integrity of the school systems must be avoided.
-Bluetooth functionality on mobile devices must be switched off. - Users must access only those sites relevant to their professional duties in school. - All copyright regulations must be observed.
-If in doubt, consult Computing Coordinator. - Users are responsible for all e-mail sent and for establishing contacts that may result in e-mail being received.
-When accessing school e-mail on personal devices, users are also responsible for ensuring the physical security of any information held therein.
-Saving of attachments that include personal data will be restricted to school equipment only. - All Internet activity undertaken by pupils with the permission of a member of staff must be carefully monitored and is the responsibility of that member of staff. - Personal software, discs or storage devices of any nature may not be installed or used on the system before consulting the Computing Coordinator and virus checking procedures being observed. - Any incidents relating to e-safety must be reported to the Computing Coordinator/Designated person for e-safety, the designated person for Child Protection and/or Headteacher.
+This password should not be made available to any other person, particularly children. - Activity that threatens the integrity of the school systems must be avoided. - Users must access only those sites relevant to their professional duties in school. - All copyright regulations must be observed.
+If in doubt, consult Computing Coordinator. - Users are responsible for all e-mail sent and for establishing contacts that may result in e-mail being received. - All Internet activity undertaken by pupils with the permission of a member of staff must be carefully monitored and is the responsibility of that member of staff. - Personal software, discs or storage devices of any nature may not be installed or used on the system before consulting the Computing Coordinators and school IT Technician and virus checking procedures being observed. - Any incidents relating to e-safety must be reported to the Computing Coordinator/Designated person for e-safety, the designated person for Child Protection and/or Headteacher. - Staff using our online learning journal Tapestry should logon carefully and always use their school based email address, password and bin.